KumarAbhay98/Face-Authentication/README.md

 5. Start the server: `npm start`
 6. Open your browser and navigate to `http://localhost:3000`

+   # Note

+I am currently in the process of troubleshooting deployment issues with this project.
+While the application functions flawlessly on my local machine, I have encountered difficulties deploying it on Vercel.
+Despite numerous attempts, I have been unable to resolve the issue, particularly regarding the CSS files not loading correctly on Vercel.

+Rest assured, I am actively working to rectify these issues.
+In the meantime, I have prepared a video demonstration showcasing the correct functionality of the application on my local environment.
+You can view the video [here](link-to-video).

+Your patience and understanding are greatly appreciated as I work to resolve these deployment issues.

 ## Deployment

 This application is deployed using Vercel.
 You can deploy your own instance by following these steps: